lukanenadic/Moderating_Digital_Platforms/README.md

 ### Final Exam

-The final multiple choice exam will last one hour and take place on **Tuesday, December 16, 2025, from 10:15 to 11:15 (exact location TBA)**.
+The final multiple choice exam will last one hour and take place on **Tuesday, December 16, 2025, from 10:15 to 11:15 (Room CHN D42)**.

 ### Group Assignment